In Naive Agreement

-I was 25 when I began dating the handsome, outgoing and energetic man I’ll call Finnegan.
-He worked in my office, which is generally not the smartest choice for a relationship.
+I was 25 when I began dating a handsome, outgoing and energetic man with glacier blue eyes that just melted my heart.
+Finn worked in my office, which is generally not the smartest choice for a relationship.
 He was also the second man I’d dated at my office.
-A really bad choice and probably not one that looked intelligent to my co-workers, but in my defense, I was working a lot.
+A really bad choice and probably not one that looked intelligent to my co-workers, but in my defense, I was working crazy hours.
 Where else was I supposed to meet people?
-There were no dating apps back then.
-No cell phones.
+There were no cell phones back then.
+No dating apps.

-Finnegan’s energy awed me.
-He was game for anything, including coming home with me to meet my family when we’d only been dating three months.
+Finn’s energy awed me.
+He was game for anything, including coming home with me to meet my family in North Carolina when we’d only been dating three months.

 My mother loved him, mainly because he was Irish Catholic and he was from Maryland.
 He assured her his goal was to get more experience at the TV station where we worked so that he could come back home and take over his father’s chain of radio stations.
-Mom loved the idea that, if I married Finnegan, I might not only get married in the Catholic church, but she’d also have Catholic grandchildren and I might end up living just five hours north of Raleigh.
+Mom loved the idea that, if I married Finn, I might not only tie the knot in the Catholic Church, but she’d also have Catholic grandchildren and I might end up living just five hours north of Raleigh.

-When Finnegan fell asleep on the couch at 3pm and slept through dinner, Mom chalked it up to jet lag, and I agreed.
+When Finn fell asleep on the couch at 3pm and slept through dinner, Mom chalked it up to jetlag, and I agreed.

 But there was a pattern of crazy, funny, wild, dynamic highs and then the crash and burn.
 I figured when you celebrated life with zest and cared so deeply, you needed your rest.
 I found him endearing.
 Passionate.

 We got a Siamese kitten and named him Tar Heel.
 We both loved our little blue-eyed kitty and treated him like our child.
-I imagined one day we might have a blue-eyed baby of our own.
+It was beginning to seem like a real possibility that we might one day have blue-eyed babies of our own.

-When I returned from a business trip and my perfume bottles were scattered on the counter, the gold trimmed mirrored tray they sat on gone, I asked Finnegan.
+When I returned from a business trip and my perfume bottles were scattered on the counter, the gold-trimmed antique mirrored tray from my grandmother on which they sat gone, I asked Finn.
 “Yeah, I don’t know what happened there.
 Somehow it broke.”
 And I agreed.
 Those things do happen.

 And when I was vacuuming one day and moved the recliner in the office and found at least a dozen empty magnum bottles of Seagram’s Seven, Absolute and Bacardi piled in the corner, I questioned him and he said something about not wanting them to clutter the counter before he could get to the recycling bin.
-But we’d hardly finished whole bottles together.
+But we’d hardly finished any whole bottles together as far as I could recall.
 We hadn’t had any big parties.
 “Don’t worry about it,” he said, and I agreed.

 Then while I was writing at the computer one night when he wasn’t home, I discovered a streak of white powder under the keyboard.
 I’d never done coke, but instinctively I put some on my finger and tasted it.
 My tongue instantly went numb.
 So did my brain.